AdobeDocs/analytics.en/help/admin/admin/c-data-governance/an-ccpa-overview.md

 ## How Adobe Handles CCPA Data

-The Adobe Cloud Platform (ACP) provides an integrated solution that connects your brand's data governance infrastructure with the Adobe tools it uses to create and manage consumer experiences.
-The data governance features of the Adobe Cloud Platform enable a direct linkage of data governance policy to data usage.
+The Adobe Experience Cloud provides an integrated solution that connects your brand's data governance infrastructure with the Adobe tools it uses to create and manage consumer experiences.
+The data governance features of the Adobe Experience Cloud enable a direct linkage of data governance policy to data usage.

 Familiarize yourself with [how Adobe Analytics handles GDPR](https://www.adobe.com/data-analytics-cloud/analytics/general-data-protection-regulation.html) which discusses steps for privacy readiness and how to integrate with the Adobe Experience Cloud Privacy Service API.